-Orszag, an economist by training, currently serves as vice chairman of global banking at Citigroup, Inc. He is also a contributing columnist at Bloomberg View and an adjunct senior fellow at the Council on Foreign Relations.
+Orszag, an economist by training, serves as vice chairman of investment banking and managing director at Lazard.
+Previously, he served as vice chairman of corporate and investment banking and chairman of the Financial Strategy and Solutions Group at Citigroup, Inc. He is also a nonresident senior fellow in the Brookings Institution’s Economic Studies Program and a contributing columnist at Bloomberg View.
 Orszag served as the director of the Office of Management and Budget under President Barack Obama from January 2009 until July 2010.
 Prior to joining the Obama Administration, he spent two years serving as director of the Congressional Budget Office.
 Under his leadership, the agency significantly expanded its focus on areas such as health care and climate change.

 Orszag serves on the board of directors of the Peterson Institute for International Economics, the Mt.
-Sinai Medical Center in New York, ideas42 and the Partnership for Public Service.
-He is also a member of the Institute of Medicine of the National Academies of Sciences, the Trilateral Commission, the Hamilton Project Advisory Council and the Marshall Scholarship Alumni Advisory Board.
-He has coauthored or coedited a number of books, including Protecting the Homeland (2006), Aging Gracefully: Ideas to Improve Retirement Security in America (2006), Saving Social Security: A Balanced Approach (2004), and American Economic Policy in the 1990s (2002).
+Sinai Medical Center in New York, New Visions for Public Schools, and the Russell Sage Foundation.
+He is also a member of the National Academy of Medicine, the Trilateral Commission, the Hamilton Project Advisory Council, and the Marshall Scholarship Alumni Advisory Board.
+He has coauthored or coedited a number of books, including Moneyball for Government (2014), Protecting the Homeland (2006), Aging Gracefully: Ideas to Improve Retirement Security in America (2006), Saving Social Security: A Balanced Approach (2004), and American Economic Policy in the 1990s (2002).